- By Jesse Wolf Hardin, 2012 (softcover, 376 pages)

 - By David Hoffmann, 2014 (softcover, 372 pages)

-In this herbal guide to healthy aging, medical herbalist David Hoffmann discusses how to maintain the body’s vitality as we age and how to address health concerns brought about by growing older.
-He provides herbal insights to restore and protect each of the body’s major systems- from the muscles, bones, and digestive system to the pulmonary, cardiovascular, and reproductive organs.
+In Herbs for Healthy Aging herbalist David Hoffmann discusses how to maintain the body’s vitality as we age and how to address health concerns brought about by growing older.
+He provides herbal insights to restore and protect each of the body’s major systems.

 - By Rosemary Gladstar, 2014 (softcover, 123 pages)